wangdi4/llvm/llvm/docs/Intel/Analysis/Intel_OptVLS.rst

      So, for the above node-set, we got to merge:

-         Merge 13 to 9
+         Merge 5 to 9

-         Merge 14 to 10
+         Merge 6 to 10 (This decision does not consider 9, since it alredy got merged with 5)

-         Merge 15 to 11
+         Merge 7 to 11

-         Merge 16 with 12
+         Merge 8 with 12

-     This is how the graph looks after merging:
+     This is how the graph looks after the first round of merging:

 .. graphviz::